The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Abstract

 \section{Abstract}

-We establish the existence of a broad class of asymptotically Euclidean solutions to Einstein's constraint equations whose asymptotic behavior at infinity is a priori prescribed.
-The {\sl seed-to-solution method} (as we call it) proposed in this paper encompasses vacuum spaces as well as spaces with (possibly slowly decaying) matter, and generates a Riemannian manifold from any {\sl seed data set} consisting of (1): a Riemannian metric and a symmetric two-tensor prescribed on a manifold with finitely many asymptotically Euclidean ends, and (2): a (density) field and a (momentum) vector field representing the matter content.
-We distinguish between several classes of seed data referred to as {\sl tame} or {\sl strongly tame}, depending whether the prescribed seed data provide a rough or accurate asymptotic Ansatz at infinity.
-We also encompass classes of metrics with the weakest possible decay (having infinite ADM mass) or with the strongest possible decay (i.e. having Schwarzschild behavior) at infinity.
-Our analysis is based on a linearization of the Einstein operator around a (strongly) tame seed data and is motivated by Carlotto and Schoen's pioneering work on the so-called localization problem for Einstein's vacuum equations.
-Dealing with Einstein manifolds with possibly very low decay and establishing estimates beyond the critical level of decay require a significantly different method.
-By working in a suitably weighted Lebesgue-H\"older framework adapted to the prescribed seed data, we analyze the nonlinear coupling taking place between the Hamiltonian and momentum constraints, and we study terms arising at the critical level of decay and, in this way, we uncover the novel notion of {\sl mass-momentum correctors.} In addition, we estimate the difference between the seed data and the actual Einstein solution, which might of interest for numerical computation.
-Next, we introduce and study the {\sl asymptotic localization problem} (as we call it), in which Carlotto-Schoen's localization property is required in an asymptotic sense only.
-By applying our method of analysis to a suitable parametrized family of seed data sets, we solve this problem at the critical decay level.
+We establish the existence of a broad class of asymptotically Euclidean solutions to Einstein's constraint equations, whose asymptotic behavior at infinity is arbitrarily prescribed.
+The proposed {\sl seed-to-solution method} encompasses vacuum as well as matter spaces, and relies on iterations based on the linearized Einstein operator and its dual.
+It generates a Riemannian manifold (with finitely many asymptotically Euclidean ends) from any {\sl seed data set} consisting of (1): a Riemannian metric and a symmetric two-tensor, and (2): a (density) field and a (momentum) vector field representing the matter content.
+We distinguish between {\sl tame} or {\sl strongly tame} seed data sets, depending whether the data provides a rough or an accurate asymptotic Ansatz at infinity.
+We encompass classes of metrics and matter fields with low decay (with infinite ADM mass) or strong decay (with Schwarzschild behavior).
+Our analysis is motivated by Carlotto and Schoen's pioneering work on the localization problem for Einstein's vacuum equations.
+Dealing with metrics with very low decay and, simultaneously, establishing estimates that include (and go beyond) harmonic decay require significantly new arguments which are developed in the present paper.
+We work in a weighted Lebesgue-H\"older framework adapted to the given seed data, and we analyze the nonlinear coupling between the Hamiltonian and momentum constraints.
+By establishing elliptic regularity estimates for the linearized Einstein operator and its dual, we uncover the novel notion of {\sl mass-momentum correctors} which is related to the ADM mass of the manifold.
+We derive precise estimates for the difference between the seed data and the actual Einstein solution, a result that should be of interest for future numerical investigation.
+Furthermore, we introduce here and study the {\sl asymptotic localization problem} in which we replace Carlotto-Schoen's exact localization requirement by an asymptotic condition at a super-harmonic rate.
+By applying our seed-to-solution method with a suitably constructed, parametrized family of seed data, we solve this problem by exhibiting mass-momentum correctors with harmonic decay.